-Candidates’ riding is continually assessed during the five days.
-Candidates must be able to ride all blue groomed terrain with good form and using an efficient blend of movements.
-Additionally, candidates must perform a tidy skidded turn demonstration on green terrain, both in their normal riding direction and switch and basic freestyle demonstrations (ollies, 50/50 on a small easy box).
+Candidates riding is continually assessed during the five days.
+Candidates must be able to ride all blue groomed terrain with good form while using an efficient blend of movements and show good decision making relative to terrain, traffic and environmental conditions.

-To be successful in achieving this qualification you will need to pass all 3 components (riding, teaching, safety and professionalism).
+To be successful in achieving this qualification you will need to pass all three components (riding, teaching, safety and professionalism).

 If you are unsuccessful, we do offer partial re-sits.
 The following re-sit guidelines apply: